MSRP: $24.95 - $42.95

-The Utility Strap™ offers a streamlined option for carrying small bags, battery packs and much more.
-The neoprene, internal support foam and non skid surface are bonded together to form a comfortable, durable strap that can make carrying extra gear a joy.
+The Utility Strap™ is ideal for carrying cameras, binoculars, small bags, battery packs and much more.
+The patented weight-reduction feature combines two layers of neoprene with an internal elastic support layer and non-skid surface to form a comfortable, durable strap that can make carrying heavy gear a joy.

-The original Utility Strap™ - Swivel incorporates 3/4" (1,9cm) webbing, quick disconnects and rugged locking swivel clips.
+When carrying a bag, external battery pack or large lens with D-rings, the Utility Strap™ - Swivel is sure to offer relief and comfort to your neck and shoulders.
+The Utility Strap™ - Swivel incorporates 3/4" (1,9cm) webbing, quick disconnects and rugged locking swivel clips.

-The Utility Strap™ - 3/8" uses 3/8" (9,5mm) connectors and is designed to fit film or digital cameras and binoculars.
+The Utility Strap™ - 3/8" attaches to your gear using 3/8" (9,5mm) webbing with quick disconnects and is designed for carrying heavy binoculars or film or digital cameras.

 ** One Uni-Loop Connector™ is sufficient for supporting a camera.
 It has a static weight support of up to 146 pounds.